-My secondary aim making this video was the same as that which was behind the Diploma I’ve been teaching for the last few years in Advanced Level Fertility Acupuncture: consumer protection.
-I have downloaded the contents of my brain into this Diploma (now online, and live in 4 weeks as there was interest all over the world), and once passed, practitioners get a logo which shows they’ve been through this training.
-It is important to me that this logo is renewable not through money, but on evidence of continuing high level professional development.
+My secondary aim in making this video was about consumer protection.
+This is the same motivation that is behind the Diploma I developed and have been teaching for the last few years in Advanced Level Fertility Acupuncture.
+I have downloaded the contents of my brain into this Diploma (now online, and live in 4 weeks as there was interest all over the world).
+Once they have completed the Diploma, practitioners get a logo which shows they’ve been through this training.
+It is important to me that this logo is renewable annually not simply by paying a fee, but on evidence of the practitioner’s continuing high level professional development.

-I’m passionate about helping the potentially vulnerable fertility patient know what we as Traditional Chinese Medicine practitioners can do when we do it correctly.
+I’m passionate about helping the potentially vulnerable fertility patients know what we as Traditional Chinese Medicine practitioners can do when we practice correctly.
 When we practice with integrity, with good customer service, and when we decide to continually invest in our own learning (which translates into a higher standard of care and results for the client), then we safeguard the consumer.